 How trust is handled

-We publish methodology, editorial, corrections, and legal pages so visitors and search engines can understand how the site works.
+We publish methodology, editorial, corrections, and legal pages so visitors can understand how the site works, where information may come from, and how to request a correction when something appears incomplete or inaccurate.
 When records are uncertain or incomplete, the site should show that clearly instead of pretending all fields are equally reliable.